drhlxiao/g4cad/README.md

-# g4cad   - A freecad plugin which allows exporting CAD files to geant4 gdml files
+# g4cad   - A freecad workbench for converting CAD files to gdml

 People usually spend most of the time developing mass model when developing a Geant4-based Monte Carlo simulation package.
 For simple geometries, it is relatively easy to describe them using CGS models.
 However, this becomes almost impossible for complex geometries.